xapian/xapian-docsprint/advanced/admin_notes.rst

 ---------------------------

 Xapian includes a command-line tool to check that a database is self-consistent.
-This tool, "xapian-check", runs through the entire database, checking that all the internal nodes are correctly connected.
+This tool, ``xapian-check``, runs through the entire database, checking that all the internal nodes are correctly connected.
 It can also be used on a single table, for example, this command will check the termlist table of database "foo"::